Frequently Asked Questions

 54gene de-identifies, stores and adds genetic information to the samples.
 The samples are then aggregated in large cohorts or groups that provide statistical significance, something an individual or a few samples alone cannot provide.
 Companies developing therapeutics or diagnostic tests pay 54gene for their efforts to collect, de-identify and aggregate high quality genetic data.

-54gene is currently focused on genomics studies related to non-communicable diseases.
-Specifically, we are interested in studying and supporting development research in cancers, endocrine disorders, cardiovascular diseases, neurodegenerative diseases and sickle cell disease.
+54gene is currently focused on genomic studies related to non-communicable diseases and infectious diseases.
+On the former, we are interested in studying and supporting development research in cancers, endocrine disorders, cardiovascular diseases, neurodegenerative diseases and sickle cell disease.
+For infectious diseases, we’re interested in areas that are highly prevalent in Africa such as: HIV, Malaria, Tuberculosis, Hepatitis B, Lassa Fever

 The purpose of all biobanks is to provide access to data and biospecimen for secondary use by other researchers.